ppy/osu-wiki/news/2020-03-13-featured-artist-beatmap-updates-from-the-mappers-guild.md

 ![](/wiki/shared/news/banners/mappersguild.png)

-Since the [previous update](https://osu.ppy.sh/home/news/2019-11-29-featured-artist-beatmap-updates-from-the-mappers-guild) a lot has been happening in the Guild, with over **20** quests completed, over **100** beatmaps ranked, and **16** new medals for you to earn, all tied to the rapidly growing Featured Artist library!
+Since the [previous update](https://osu.ppy.sh/home/news/2019-11-29-featured-artist-beatmap-updates-from-the-mappers-guild) a lot has been happening in the guild, with over **20** quests completed, over **100** beatmaps ranked, and **16** new medals for you to earn, all tied to the rapidly growing Featured Artist library!

 For those who don't know yet, the Mappers' Guild is a way for mappers with three or more ranked beatmaps to earn rewards for creating beatmaps of songs from the Featured Artist library.
-If you're interested in the Guild, be sure to look at the [Mappers' Guild website](https://mappersguild.com/) for more information.
+If you're interested in the guild, be sure to look at the [Mappers' Guild wiki page](https://osu.ppy.sh/help/wiki/Mappers_Guild) for more information.

 Recently there has also been some new developments in the Mappers' Guild system!
 The first is that now anyone can view the website and keep up with what Mappers' Guild members are making, so be sure to check it out if you are curious about what the mappers are working on.
-Next, the Guild now has solo quests available for members to take on by themselves, giving mappers the option to work alone if that's what they prefer.
+Next, the guild now has solo quests available for members to take on by themselves, giving mappers the option to work alone if that's what they prefer.
 Lastly, with the return of the [Monthly Beatmapping Contests](https://osu.ppy.sh/help/wiki/Contests/Monthly_Beatmapping_Contest), guild members who participate can also earn points in the Mappers' Guild for doing so, which you can read more about on the linked wiki page.

 Today we'll be going over finished quests from the Mappers' Guild, featured artist beatmap pack  and medal updates, and a list of all ranked featured artist beatmaps since our last news post in late November.
 Now let's start going through all the quests completed since last update!